-Spain has a developed trade sector that counts for more than a half of the country’s gross domestic product (GDP) and the import/export sector is a very important part of the economy.
-The most exported products are: cars and vehicle parts, refined petroleum, medicaments, delivery trucks, agricultural products and, in the top of the imported goods, there are: crude and refined petroleum, iron, steel, vehicle parts and petroleum gas.
+Spain has a developed trade sector that counts for more than a half of the country’s gross domestic product (GDP) and the import/export field is a very important part of the economy.
+The top export products are: cars and vehicle parts, refined petroleum, medicaments, delivery trucks, agricultural products and, on the top of the imported goods, Spain has the following: crude and refined petroleum, iron, steel, vehicle parts and petroleum gas.
 Companies operating in the import/export sector are required to obtain a set of permits, depending on their specific activities, and our team of lawyers in Spain can offer in-depth advice on the procedures for obtaining such documents.

 The top export destinations for Spanish businessmen are: France, Germany, Italy, Portugal and United Kingdom, while countries such as Germany, France, China, Italy and the Netherlands are representing the top import countries.
 Nearly 70% of the Spanish export goods and products that were traded in 2016 were sold on other European markets, while 11.2% were traded on the Asian markets.

 The most imported products in Spain are: fuel (19%), food (7%), machinery (6%) and motor cars (4%).